 One of the biggest drawing points for this series of sewing machines is the sensor buttonhole.
 As if being able to choose from 16 different buttonhole styles is not enough, users also have the option of selecting the width of the buttonhole opening with the unique sensor buttonhole foot.

-When we first looked at it, we were not certain exactly what the people at Juki were up to… that is until we investigated further.
+When I first looked at it, I was not certain exactly what the people at Juki were up to… that is until I investigated further.

 The sensor buttonhole foot has a short cable attached to it which is plugged into the left side of the sewing machine.